join-com/join-php-test/README.md

 - Use either vanilla JavaScript or jQuery, you can of course go further and use anything else, but that's not necessary and gives no points
 - If the external API is too slow, make sure it's not visible or felt by the user, find a way to make load/wait time a pleasure.
 Maybe kitten paws loader?
 - You can download the existing candidates data into your database of choice (Files / SQLite / other) and make the application talk only with the database and not with the API endpoint we have provided
+- *This test involves full-stack skills, you will have to put up a markup, style it with CSS, make async (AJAX) requests to the server, process it, store in DB and return a response to the client without a page refresh*

 ## Instructions
 - Fork this repo